Table of Contents

 - Heap: stores dynamic variables.

-- Program stack: used for local variables and parameters of the function currently executing.
+- Program stack: this part is used for local variables and the parameters of the function currently being executed.

-When you call a function (or method), the process is as follows:
+When we call a function (or method), the process is as follows:

-- Space is reserved on the stack for the function’s parameters and its local variables.
+- Space is reserved in the stack for the function’s parameters and its local variables.

-- The address of the code line from which the method was called is saved on the stack.
+- The stack stores the address of the line of code from which the method was called.

 - The function’s parameters and their values are stored on the stack.

-- Finally, memory allocated on the stack is freed when the function ends, and control returns to the original line of code.
+- Finally, the memory assigned in the stack is freed when the function ends, and execution returns to the original code call.

-- Each call generates a new function invocation with its own local variables.
+- Each call creates a new function call with its own local objects.

-- The process repeats each time the function calls itself, creating new parameters and local variables on the stack for each recursive call.
+- It’s executed completely again, up to the self-call.
+It again creates new parameters and local variables in the stack for each recursive call made.

 If there is any problem you can add a comment bellow or contact me in the website's contact form